-As of December 31, 2013, on a pro forma basis including sales by MakerBot, we have sold approximately 75,818 systems globally, including approximately 40,550 sold by MakerBot.
-We benefit from recurring revenues from the sale of resin and plastic consumables and the provision of related services.
-We provide products and services to our global customer base through our offices in the United States, Germany, Italy, Brazil, Japan, China, Hong Kong and Israel, as well as through our worldwide network of more than 280 agents and resellers.
-Additionally, through our MakerBot acquisition, we have added an online sales channel.
-We have more than 1,800 employees and hold more than 550 granted or pending patents internationally.
+As of December 31, 2014, we have sold approximately 121,661 systems globally, including approximately 79,906 sold by MakerBot.
+We benefit from recurring revenues from the sale of resin and plastic consumables and related services.
+We provide products and services to our global customer base throughout our offices in North America and internationally, including: Shanghai, China; Frankfurt, Germany; Genoa, Italy; São Paulo, Brazil; Bangalore, India; Tokyo, Japan, and Hong Kong, as well as through our worldwide network of more than 280 agents and resellers.
+Additionally, through the MakerBot transaction, we have added an online sales channel.
+We have more than 2,900 employees and hold more than 800 granted or pending patents internationally.